annuraggg/PM2-Pilot/README.md

-# PM2 Dashboard
+# PM2 Pilot

 Authored and maintained by [annuraggg](https://github.com/annuraggg).

 ## Overview

-PM2 Dashboard is an open-source web interface for monitoring and managing Node.js processes running under PM2.
-Designed to provide real-time insights, control, and visibility into your application ecosystem, PM2 Dashboard makes it easy to track performance, view logs, and manage processes from a modern browser-based UI.
+PM2 Pilot is an open-source web interface for monitoring and managing Node.js processes running under PM2.
+Designed to provide real-time insights, control, and visibility into your application ecosystem, PM2 Pilot makes it easy to track performance, view logs, and manage processes from a modern browser-based UI.

 ## Features